NicholasMamo/dwarna/rest/README.md

 # REST API

-The REST API is used by the WordPress plugin to store biobanking-related information.
+The REST API is used as an interface between the frontend (WordPress) and the backend (the database and the blockchain).

+## Getting Started

+The REST API is an [OAuth2.0](https://tools.ietf.org/html/rfc6749) server based on [python-oauth2](https://github.com/wndhydrnt/python-oauth2).
-## Starting the REST API
+The REST API uses the [Client Credentials grant](https://tools.ietf.org/html/rfc6749#section-1.3.4).
+Resource requests to it are expected to be preceded by a request to obtain an access token.

-The REST API can be run using `python3 main.py`.
+The REST API itself requires no installation.

-### Command-Line Arguments

--p --port - The port on which to serve the REST API, defaults to 7225 (optional).
+However, before using it, you will need to configure it.

 ### Configuration

 The configuration files should be placed in the `config/` directory.
-Copies of the configuration files are in the `config/examples` directory.
+To get started quickly, copy the configuration files from the `config/examples` directory.
+Fill the required fields before starting the REST API.
+Any time you update the configuration, you will need to restart the REST API.
 The files in the `config` directory should be the following:

 - `blockchain.py` - Information about where the Hyperledger Fabric blockchain is served.